rodneyruan/RodneyNotes/EnglishLearning/IELTS-writing-samples.md

 Overall, the expenditure in China declined steadily through the period.
 It fluctuated in India.
 Despite this, the total amount of money that floated into China was higher than in India.
+The Chinese economy received just under 80 billion dollars in 2014.
+While it fell to around 60 billion dollars In 2015 and 2016.After a slight decrease in 2017,There was a massive resurgence to a high point of more than 100 billion dollars in two thousand eighteen.
 ```